lotabout/hexo-theme-noise/README.md

 - toc_words - The words to show in the TOC line
 - compact_index - Use "archive" style index page
 - disqus - [Disqus](https://disqus.com) shortname
-- google_analytics - Google Analytics Tracking Code
+- google_analytics - Google Analytics 4 Tracking Code
+- google_analytics_legacy - Google Analytics Tracking Code (old)
 - google_adsense_page_level_ads - Google Adsense Page Level Ads Code

 If you want to contain this theme only as a submodule, then you may be